jamesshore/object_playground/readme.md

 * Automated build (using Jake) with:
 	* Linting (using JSHint)
 	* Node.js tests (using NodeUnit)
-	* Cross-browser tests (using Testacular, Mocha, and expect.js)
+	* Cross-browser tests (using Karma, Mocha, and expect.js)
 * Example code:
 	* Server-side integration test
 	* Development smoke test